Skip to content

 Patch Analysis

-The January 2025 update adds proper validation of the packet size field in VspReceivePacket before copying data.
-The new code compares the incoming packet's declared data size against the pre-allocated buffer capacity and rejects packets that exceed the limit.
+The January 2025 update adds proper validation of the packet size field in VspReceivePacket before any data copy occurs.
+The new code compares the incoming packet's declared data size against the pre-allocated buffer capacity and rejects packets that would overflow.
 Additional validation was added in VspProcessChannelMessage to verify message header consistency before dispatching to specific handlers.

 AutoPiff detects this change via the added_len_check_before_memcpy rule, which identifies the new comparison instruction that validates the source data length against the destination buffer size prior to the copy operation.